 Having grown up in the Bronx in New York City, Tommy Acosta was no stranger to the sounds of police sirens, fire engines, people laughing, singing, dancing and even fighting in the streets.
 His early life was exciting, colorful and full of family and pleasant times.

-Now, Tommy writes for Sedona.biz, a Sedona cyber-news outlet that has become a reading staple of the community.
+Now, Tommy is the Associate Editor for Sedona.biz, a Sedona cyber-news outlet that has become a reading staple of the community.

 Tommy also plays with an original rock vocal group called “Green Light” formally the “Tommy Chicky J.R.
 Band.”

 Dr. Marta Adelsman practices in the Verde Valley as a Life Coach in Communication and Consciousness.
 She received her doctorate in Psychology from The Chicago School of Professional Psychology and her Life Coach training from The Institute for Global Listening and Communication.

 James Bishop, Jr. is an author and creative writing instructor.
 Bishop is committed to grass roots organizing, the arts and environmental sanity.